How to Deal With the IRS if Your Small Business Has Tax Debt

 If your small business owes taxes, how should you handle the IRS?

-Small businesses with tax debts face the daunting powers of the IRS and the various methods that the agency can use to collect overdue taxes -- many of which could spell the end for your business.
-But, luckily, most small businesses that are behind in taxes can work something out with the IRS -- provided they know the ins and outs of dealing with this formidable collection machine.
+Small businesses with tax debts face the daunting powers of the IRS and the various methods that the agency can use to collect overdue taxes—many of which could spell the end for your business.
+Luckily, most small businesses behind in taxes can work something out with the IRS, provided they know the ins and outs of dealing with this formidable collection machine.
 If you owe the IRS money, keep the following in mind.

 Keep in Touch With the IRS

 If you're behind on taxes and want to stay in business, one crucial thing to remember is that you need to keep in touch with the IRS.
-The agency might leave you alone for a while, but you can bank on the IRS coming back around again -- probably at a most inopportune time.
-Try ignoring the IRS and the consequences can be dire -- penalties and interest increase, and you may even lose your business.
+The agency might leave you alone for a while, but you can bank on the IRS coming back around again, probably at a most inopportune time.
+Try ignoring the IRS; the consequences can be dire.
+Penalties and interest increase, and you might even lose your business.

-Penalties and interest.
 The longer you ignore your business's tax problems, the larger your tax debt will grow.
-Currently, most tax debts compound at a rate up to 14%.
 Unless you are out of business, flat broke, or unemployed and likely to remain that way, IRS tax collectors will be hovering.

-IRS collection powers.
-Congress has given the IRS enormous legal powers to collect past due taxes.
-The IRS can seize just about anything that you own -- including your bank account, home, and wages.
+Congress has given the IRS enormous legal powers to collect past-due taxes.
+The IRS can seize just about anything that you own, including your bank account, home, and wages.
 And the IRS doesn't need a court order or judgment before closing your business and grabbing your property.
-In most cases, the IRS only has to send you a form "demand letter" before it acts -- and, in special cases, it isn't compelled to give you any warning at all.
-The IRS can effectively close down your operation by seizing your assets -- business accounts, desks, inventory -- and padlocking your doors.
+In most cases, the IRS only has to send you a form "demand letter" before it acts and, in special cases, it isn't compelled to give you any warning at all.
+The IRS can effectively close down your operation by seizing your assets—business accounts, desks, inventory—and padlocking your doors.

-On the plus side, the IRS collection machine is slow to get started -- and slow to react once things get rolling -- which gives you time to strategize.
+On the plus side, the IRS collection machine is slow to get started and slow to react once things get rolling, giving you time to strategize.
 You'll probably get a raft of computerized tax bills, and maybe IRS telephone calls, early on.
 But it might be months or even several years before you have to confront the IRS face-to-face.
 With limited personnel, the IRS tries everything else before assigning a real person to your case.

 Don't get too comfortable, though, just because no one knocks on your door.
 Every year the computerized IRS collection system gets faster.
 Computer-generated tax liens and levies can make your life every bit as miserable as human collectors can.